kae-gi/BioAI-Resources/README.md

-# BioAI - Papers, Resources, etc.
+# BioAI/ML - Papers, Resources, etc.

 Hello!
 The goal of this repo is to help keep track of papers and resources that are focused on machine learning/artificial intelligence applied in biology, medicine, pharmacology, and other life science related topics.